Skip to main content

 At its core, Spotify Wrapped is purely a very effective marketing campaign intended to promote the streaming platform.
 Year after year, Spotify collects personalized data about listening trends and habits on the platform and crafts a fancy presentation with catchy slogans that users then share on their social media.

 So, Spotify runs its Wrapped campaign to promote itself.
 What’s the issue with that?
 The problem doesn’t lie in self-promotion but in the lack of accountability towards artists.
-As the dominant player in the music industry — with an unbelievable 252 million subscribers and roughly 640 million monthly active users — Spotify wields immense influence.
+As the dominant player in the music industry – with an unbelievable 281 million subscribers and roughly 713 million monthly active users – Spotify wields immense influence.

-Given that streaming accounts for roughly 32% of all music consumption, Spotify is uniquely positioned to not only endorse artists but also foster an environment where they can thrive.
+Given that streaming accounts for roughly 32% of all music consumption, Spotify is uniquely positioned not only to endorse artists but also to foster an environment where they can thrive.
 This is especially relevant considering Spotify’s stated mission: “to unlock the potential of human creativity by giving a million creative artists the opportunity to live off their art.”

 Yet, Spotify Wrapped is designed primarily for listeners and fans, painting a glossy, idealized picture of the music industry as if it operates solely on a shared love for music.
 By doing so, Spotify neglects pressing real-life issues such as inadequate pay, financial instability, and limited support for artists – challenges to which Spotify itself contributes.